NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 ### Passing Variants

 **21\.** Now let's examine some variants.
-First, search 'chr7:116782048 in the search bar at the top of the IGV window (boxed in red in the example image below).
+First, search <code style="color:green">chr7:116782048</code>{% include code-snippet-copy.html %} in the search bar at the top of the IGV window (boxed in red in the example image below).
 Individually right click "Normal.bam" and "Tumor.bam" and select **Color alignments by >> read strand** in the menu that appears for each; this will allow you to clearly see which reads are forward-strand reads and which are reverse-strand reads.

 {% include image-modal.html link="practical_assets/IGV-exonPASS.png" max-width="60%" %}

 This variant is within an exon of the MET gene, and passes variant filters (FILTER column="PASS" in the .vcf file).

 Likewise we can examine a passing intronic variant.
-In the search bar at the top, search for 'chr7:2980922' and hit Go.
+In the search bar at the top, search for <code style="color:green">chr7:2980922</code>{% include code-snippet-copy.html %} and hit Go.

 {% include image-modal.html link="practical_assets/IGV-intronPASS.png" max-width="60%" %}